-SADDLE up now for a series of major exhibits at museums and sites along Hadrian's Wall in 2017 focusing on the underrated role of the cavalry along Rome's frontier.
+And be sure to mark your calendars for a series of major exhibits at museums and sites along Hadrian's Wall in 2017, between April and September, focusing on the underrated role of the cavalry along Rome's frontier.

 The Hadrian’s Cavalry exhibition will focus on the story of Roman cavalry regiments which were a vital but less well known aspect of the frontier garrison.
 Cavalry and part-mounted units were the elite of the auxiliary forces of the Roman army providing long-range reconnaissance, high-speed communications, shock tactics and mopping-up operations on the battlefield.